 Methods mentioned in the study, total body photography and sequential digital dermoscopy, are in use at our clinic, backed up by consultants with wide experience of skin cancer.
 They can also determine the best approach for your case and offer further options.

 Where lesions are found, we can in many cases avoid the need for biopsy, through the use of confocal microscopy.
 This is a laser based system, able to look beneath your skin without a scalpel being required.

 In the event that melanoma, or other lesions are detected, the latest skin cancer treatment is provided at our London clinic, without delay.
 With early detection, this will in the most cases be minimal and successfully eliminate dangers from that lesion.

 Nobody can ever tell you that you won’t have skin cancer again, we wish there was a magic pill to take the disease away forever but there isn’t, at least not yet.
 If you are at risk, please seek support, the best way to stop an unwanted disease in its tracks.

-- Additional skin cancer support: For Transplant Patients.
+- The additional skin cancer support available: For Transplant Patients.

 For any advice, or to arrange a dermatology appointment, call 020 8441 1043, or send us an email via the Make An Appointment button below.